alyakin314/alyakin314.github.io/index.md

 <br/>

-I am an Assistant Research Engineer at the Johns Hopkins University Center for Imaging Science.
+I am an Assistant Research Engineer at the Johns Hopkins University Department of Applied Mathematics & Statistics.
 I primarily work with Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on problems in classical statistics and modern data science, such as multivariate analysis, robust hypothesis testing, curved mixture estimates, and